 Often you will find your turtles stretching their legs.
 You don’t need to worry because this is an expected behavior displayed by most turtles.

-Some do superman pose, whereas some relax and act like the dead in the basking spot.
+Some flex like superman, whereas some relax and act like the dead in the basking spot.

 However, findings have shown that sticking legs out has its benefits.
 Increased metabolism, effective digestion, heightened immune systems are some benefits and the reason why turtles display such behavior.